staticallyio/statically-wp/readme.txt

 1. Upload the "statically" folder to the /wp-content/plugins/ directory;
 2. Activate the Statically plugin through the "Plugins" menu in WordPress;
 3. Access the plugin settings from the "Statically" menu.

+== Frequently Asked Questions ==

+= I tested it on my site and it didn't work! =

+Our service only works for sites that are accessible over the internet.
+And if you use a firewall, be sure to [whitelist Statically](https://statically.io/docs/whitelisting-statically/).
+Contact us via the [Contact page](https://statically.io/contact/) or post in the support forums here if you experience difficulty and we'll be happy to help.

+= How does multi-CDN work at Statically? =

+Statically uses multi-CDN under the **cdn.statically.io** domain to provide fast and reliable service to end users, it will select the fastest server from 5 CDN providers for your location.
+This is done automatically and no action from you is required.

+= Can I use only one preffered CDN? =

+No, Statically's services are only available under the **cdn.statically.io** domain and it is multi-CDN enabled to provide the best service performance around the globe.

+== Screenshots ==

+1. General settings
+2. Speed settings
+3. Extra settings

 == Changelog ==